 Measuring bank interest rate risk

-The paper Monetary Tightening and U.S. Bank Fragility in 2023: Mark-to-Market Losses and Uninsured Depositor Runs?icon denoting link is offsite by Jiang, Matvos, Piskorski, and Seru sought to measure individual bank exposure to the sort of deposit run that triggered the collapse of Silicon Valley Bank.
+The paper Monetary Tightening and U.S. Bank Fragility in 2023: Mark-to-Market Losses and Uninsured Depositor Runs? by Jiang, Matvos, Piskorski, and Seru sought to measure individual bank exposure to the sort of deposit run that triggered the collapse of Silicon Valley Bank.
 Their first goal is to assess the reduction in bank capital that would occur if banks' assets were marked to market to reflect the increase in rates from March 2022 to March 2023.
 The second goal is to ask whether the bank could be subject to a self-fulfilling run—that is, where the mark-to-market value of the assets is insufficient to cover the face value of the insured liabilities after a run by the uninsured depositors.
 The paper calculates the number of exposed banks for varying percentages of uninsured depositors running, taking into account that in many cases not all uninsured depositors would run.
 The results indicate that if 50 percent of the uninsured depositors ran, then 186 banks would be insolvent (with assets amounting to $300 billion) and—in the extreme case of 100 percent withdrawal—more than 1,600 banks would be insolvent (with total assets of $4.9 trillion).

-The paper Interest Rate Risk in the U.S. Banking Sectoricon denoting link is offsite by Abdymomunov, Gerlach, and Sakurai considered two other ways of measuring banks' exposure to interest rate risk: net interest margin (NIM) and economic value of equity (EVE) during the period between 1997 and 2021.
+The paper Interest Rate Risk in the U.S. Banking Sector by Abdymomunov, Gerlach, and Sakurai considered two other ways of measuring banks' exposure to interest rate risk: net interest margin (NIM) and economic value of equity (EVE) during the period between 1997 and 2021.
 These alternative measures of interest rate risk are widely used by banks.
 NIM is interest earnings minus interest expense, and it reflects gains and losses from interest rate changes spread through the life of the assets and liabilities rather than recognized immediately when rates change.
 EVE is the present value of assets minus the present value of liabilities.
 The paper finds that banks' interest rate sensitivity increased over the sample period and that smaller banks were more sensitive to higher rates.

 Keynote by Mark Flannery

 Mark J. Flannery focused his keynote talk on the effect of higher interest rates on US banks' capital.
-His presentation, based on a paper written with Sorin M. Sorescu and titled Partial Effects of Fed Tightening on U.S. Banks' Capitalicon denoting link is offsite, measures the banks' asset losses during 2022.
+His presentation, based on a paper written with Sorin M. Sorescu and titled Partial Effects of Fed Tightening on U.S. Banks' Capital , measures the banks' asset losses during 2022.
 Their paper finds that the unrealized losses on banks' bonds and loans was $1.1 trillion before taxes, compared with banks' book value of equity of $2.2 trillion.
 Based on these results, Flannery determines that if unbooked losses were recognized, half of US banks holding half of total assets would fail to meet their required minimum capital ratios at the end of 2022.
 Flannery then observed that the "800-pound Gorilla" was whether the gains on lower-rate deposits would be sufficient to cover the asset losses.
 He concluded by observing that although there is reason to think deposits are, on average and over time, sufficiently sticky to adequately hedge the losses, this is not true in all time periods, especially the more recent periods.

 Bank risk hedging

 The analysis suggests banks may have taken substantial mark to market interest rate losses on their asset portfolio that are not fully offset by gains on their deposits.
-The paper Do Banks Hedge Using Interest Rate Swaps?icon denoting link is offsite by McPhail, Schnabl, and Tuckman considers the possibility that banks are hedging their exposure using interest rate derivatives.
+The paper Do Banks Hedge Using Interest Rate Swaps? by McPhail, Schnabl, and Tuckman considers the possibility that banks are hedging their exposure using interest rate derivatives.
 This paper examines the use of interest rate swaps by the top 250 Federal Deposit Insurance Corporation (FDIC)–insured banks from the third quarter of 2017 to the fourth quarter of 2019.
 The paper finds that banks are very active in the swap market, but mostly as dealers for other participants.
 Banks' net exposure to interest rate swaps (which accounts for offsetting positions) is small relative to their overall exposure.
 The paper concludes that, as a prevailing practice, banks don't rely on swaps to hedge interest rate exposure of their assets.

 Measuring risk exposures with equity data

 The papers discussed above use financial accounting data to measure interest rate risk.
 An alternative source of data to measure that risk is the market price of the firm's common equity stock.
 One advantage of equity price data is that it is available at a higher frequency (daily as opposed to quarterly for most accounting data), which allows for the analysis of the higher-order moments of the distribution of risk exposure.
-The paper Bank Convexity Risk icon denoting Adobe PDF file format by Cremers, Gandhi, and Yang uses equity price data to estimate the exposure of banks to interest rate volatility as proxied by the implied volatility on the options contract on the Treasury five-year futures.
+The paper Bank Convexity Risk by Cremers, Gandhi, and Yang uses equity price data to estimate the exposure of banks to interest rate volatility as proxied by the implied volatility on the options contract on the Treasury five-year futures.
 The results suggest that banks are exposed to the volatility of rates, and that banks with greater exposure tend to have more volatile balance sheets in terms of their quantities of bank deposits, credit, and liquid assets.

 Fixed-income mutual funds

 Banks are not the only type of intermediary that invests in debt securities funded by demandable obligations.
 Bond and money market funds also follow this strategy.
 Thus, a natural question is how this balance sheet structure relates to their returns and liquidity.
-The paper Hidden Duration: Interest Rate Derivatives in Fixed Income Funds icon denoting Adobe PDF file format by Choi, Kim, and Randall examines the extent to which fixed income mutual funds hedge their interest rate exposure using derivatives over the period between July 2019 and September 2022.
+The paper Hidden Duration: Interest Rate Derivatives in Fixed Income Funds by Choi, Kim, and Randall examines the extent to which fixed income mutual funds hedge their interest rate exposure using derivatives over the period between July 2019 and September 2022.
 The paper finds that that although fixed-income funds widely use interest rate derivatives (IRDs), there is variation across funds and time periods.
 The funds that speculated on rates using IRDs outperformed in declining-rate environments but suffered worse performance during the rate hikes of 2022.
 Moreover, funds that speculate with IRDs tended to double down on that strategy after taking losses on their derivatives.
 Finally, government bond funds and investment-grade bond funds experienced more outflows after negative fund returns.

-The paper Similar Investorsicon denoting link is offsite by Georg, Pierret, and Steffen addresses liquidity management by banks and money market funds.
+The paper Similar Investors by Georg, Pierret, and Steffen addresses liquidity management by banks and money market funds.
 The failure of Silicon Valley Bank highlighted the risk to banks and their depositors from situations where the depositor outflows are likely to be highly correlated.
 Such correlations may arise from prime money market funds—large investors in unsecured bank obligations such as certificates of deposit and commercial paper.
 The paper measures similarity by looking at the extent to which pairs of money funds are investing similar proportions of their funds in the same set of security issuers (financial and nonfinancial firms).
 The paper finds that if several money funds are investing in the same bank at the same date, the funds that are more similar tend to subsequently reduce their exposure to that bank.
 However, this response only applies to money fund investments in the obligations of financial firms and not for nonfinancial firms.

 Banks and monetary policy

 The session on banks and monetary policy had three papers that analyzed banks' responses to monetary policy actions.
-The paper Monetary Policy Transmission through Bank Securities Portfoliosicon denoting link is offsite by Greenwald, Krainer, and Paul examines the extent to which unbooked losses in banks securities portfolio affected the supply of new loans during the period between the first quarter of 2021 and the first quarter of 2023.
+The paper Monetary Policy Transmission through Bank Securities Portfolios by Greenwald, Krainer, and Paul examines the extent to which unbooked losses in banks securities portfolio affected the supply of new loans during the period between the first quarter of 2021 and the first quarter of 2023.
 The sample consists of 30 banking organizations that are subject to the Federal Reserve's stress test.
 The extent to which banks' regulatory capital is affected by the gains or losses in their securities portfolio depends upon the bank's stated reason for holding the security.
 The gains or losses on securities held as part of the trading portfolio flow through to bank capital.
 The change in securities' values held in the available for sale (AFS) portfolio generally does not affect a bank's capital, with an important exception that the changes do flow through to capital at the very largest banks.
 Finally, the changes in the held to maturity (HTM) portfolio have no effect on bank capital.
 This paper finds that losses in the AFS portfolio result in reduced credit, especially the unhedged losses at the largest firms.
 Moreover, this reduction in credit has a real effect on small firms' investment.
 Overall, these results suggest that monetary policy would be more effective if all banks had to recognize securities losses in their AFS portfolio.

 Monetary policy and financial stability: Historical evidence